monk-io/docs/docs/cloud-provider.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Monk requires access to your cloud account in order to be able to provision cloud resources on your behalf.
-Before running a template that provisions instances, load-balancers, volumes etc. you will have to add your cloud provider to Monk.
+Before running a Kitthat provisions instances, load-balancers, volumes etc. you will have to add your cloud provider to Monk.

 :::note